kuzudb/kuzu-blog/src/content/post/2023-01-12-what-every-gdbms-should-do.md

 [3](https://www.vldb.org/pvldb/vol15/p1011-jin.pdf),
 [4](https://www.vldb.org/pvldb/vol15/p1533-chen.pdf)),
-we decided to develop [Kùzu](https://github.com/kuzudb/kuzu) as a state-of-the-art modern embeddable GDBMS.
+we decided to develop [Kuzu](https://github.com/kuzudb/kuzu) as a state-of-the-art modern embeddable GDBMS.
 This post covers my broad opinions on GDBMSs, and the feature set they should optimize for and why.
-In doing so, it also gives an overall vision of Kùzu, so let's gear up!
+In doing so, it also gives an overall vision of Kuzu, so let's gear up!

 ---